If you’re looking for how to answer leadership interview questions, then this article is for you.

 The best way to show them that you’re a great leader to is talk about specific successes in the past, so along with giving them a general idea of your approach here, try to provide an example of a team success you led.

-This article has some general examples for how to describe yourself effectively.
+This article has some general examples of how to describe yourself effectively.

-Employers love to hire someone who is talented and confident in their skills, but there are also times where you should be humble in an interview.
+Employers love to hire someone who is talented and confident in their skills, but there are also times when you should be humble in an interview.

-Pick something that will improve your skills as a leader, but not something that’s so essential to the job that you’ll scare them away from hiring you.
+When answering this question in a management interview, name something that will boost your skills as a leader once you master it, but not something so essential to the job that you’ll scare them away from hiring you.

 For example, you wouldn’t want to say, “Well, I’m not great at communicating with my team.
 So that’s something I need to improve.”

 This would be a huge red flag, because communicating with your team members is such a vital part of the job that you probably couldn’t succeed as a manager or supervisor without this ability.